 Diocesan leaders receive information about the new apprentices or theology teachers, including phone numbers and email addresses, in April or May.
 Diocesan leaders ordinarily send an email message or call the apprentices or theology teachers soon after they are assigned to the diocese.

 Apprentices and theology teachers also appreciate a letter of welcome and pertinent diocesan information from the diocesan leader and/or from the Bishop.
-This correspondence should be sent to the apprentices and theology teachers by name in care of the Echo Program (330 Geddes Hall, Notre Dame, IN 46556) and should arrive at Notre Dame by June 1; it will be given to the new apprentices and theology teachers during a program orientation event in mid-June.
+This correspondence should be sent to the apprentices and theology teachers by name in care of the Echo Program (330 Geddes Hall, Notre Dame, IN 46556) and should arrive at Notre Dame by June 1; they will be given to the new apprentices and theology teachers during a program orientation event in mid-June.

 Mentor Formation Weekend is an annual event held at Notre Dame for diocesan directors and mentors.
 Mentor weekend usually takes place the first or second weekend in July.
 During this required event, new mentors meet and work with apprentices and theology teachers, and they receive from and review with our staff the Guide to the Mentor-Apprentice Relationship or the Guide to the Mentor-Theology Teacher Relationship, respectively.